Attendance & Absence

 What are our expectations?

 Absence from school will be authorised if it is due to severe illness or medical needs.
 However, we still encourage children to attend school unless they are very unwell.
 When children are not attending school because they are ill, parents/carers must inform us every day they are absence , preferably by calling before school starts.
 If an absence is not reported by a parent then we are duty bound to investigate, and if no reason is given then it becomes an unauthorised absence.
+Our attendance target for the school is 97%.

 Holidays in term time are not permitted, and the school complies with the national and Tower Hamlets policies where fines are issued to families if children are taken out of school for more than three consecutive days for a holiday or other reason.
+The appropriate paper work must be completed and given to the school office before any holiday is taken.

 What do we do to promote good attendance?